cape-io/redux-history-sync/README.md

 # redux-history-sync

 Essentially, this module syncs browser history locations with a Redux store.
-If you are looking to read and write changes to the address bar via Redux this might be fore you.
+If you are looking to read and write changes to the address bar via Redux this might be for you.

 This module is not intended to work with `react-router` or `history`.